John Angus Campbell: Career

-From 1960 to 1964, he studied to get his B.S. degree from Portland State University.
-He subsequently studied and worked as a teaching assistant at University of Pittsburgh, getting an M.A. in 1967 and a Ph.D. in 1968.
-All three of his degrees were in Speech Communication.

-He taught Communication in the Department of Speech at University of Washington, as an Assistant Professor from 1968 to 1973 or 1976, then as an Associate Professor until 1995, totaling 28 years, teaching students from freshman to doctoral; there, he received a Distinguished Teaching Award in 1993 and a Dean's Recognition Award in 1994, and advised/directed 14 completed Ph.D. dissertations.
+He taught communication in the Department of Speech at University of Washington, as an Assistant Professor from 1968 to 1973 or 1976, then as an Associate Professor until 1995, totaling 28 years, teaching students from freshman to doctoral; there, he received a Distinguished Teaching Award in 1993 and a Dean's Recognition Award in 1994, and advised/directed 14 completed Ph.D. dissertations.
 He was a Professor and Graduate Program Director / Director of Graduate Studies in the Department of Communication at University of Memphis for 10 years starting in 1995, retiring and becoming Professor Emeritus in 2005, teaching graduate Rhetorical Theory, undergraduate Oral Communication, undergraduate Rhetorical Perspectives in Intellectual Revolution, graduate Rhetoric of Science, undergraduate Great American Speeches, graduate Rhetorical Criticism, graduate Classical Rhetoric, undergraduate Senior Thesis, graduate Modern Rhetoric, Independent Studies (Rhetoric of Science), graduate Independent Studies, graduate Rhetoriography, and undergraduate and graduate American Public Address; there, he directed 7 completed Ph.D. dissertations, had 1 M.A. and 1 Ph.D. scholarships for Distinguished Teaching established in his name by his colleagues, and inaugurated a doctoral program which as of 2007 was ranked 13th in the US.
 As of 2007, he was directing 7 Ph.D. dissertations in progress, long-distance from his home office in Belfair.
 As of 2007, all of his 21 completed Ph.D. students were "successfully employed in their chosen fields of endeavor".

 In 1970/1971 and 1987, he received the Golden Monograph Award for Distinguished Scholarship from the National Communication Association; the second time, it was called the Golden Anniversary.
-In 1990, he was a Van Zelst Visiting Professor of Communication at Northwestern University.
+In 1990, he was a Van Zelst Visiting professor of communication at Northwestern University.
 He was declared Communication Educator of the Year in 2001 and Communicator of the Year in 2004 by the Tennessee State Communication Association.
 In 2003/2004, he received the Oleg Ziman Award for best essay/article from the Journal of Interdisciplinary Studies.
 In 2005, he received the James Madison Award in First Amendment Studies from the Freedom of Speech Division of the Southern States Communication Association.